 Databases

-7.5 ECTS creditsThe course comprises:
+7.5 ECTS creditsThe course covers the following:

 - principles and use of general database systems (DBMS)